mprevot/CudaD3D12Update/README.md

 - Windows 10 (1903 recommended)
 - Visual Studio 2019 (workloads: desktop dev with c++, game dev with c++)
-- cuda 10 (https://developer.nvidia.com/cuda-downloads) and an nvidia GPU.
+- cuda 10 (https://developer.nvidia.com/cuda-downloads) and an nvidia GPU with 7.5 compute calpabilities (you can adjust the achitecture target eventually).

 ## feedback
 Contact: mprevot@freebsd.org